clkwan/Calculator-using-TDD/README.md

 ## Introduction

-This calculator will allow users to input two numbers and execute the following operations on them:
+This calculator will allow users to input numbers and execute the following operations on them:
 * addition
 * subtraction
 * multiplication